Factorized Higher-Order CNNs with an Application to Spatio-Temporal Emotion Estimation: Factorized higher-order convolutions

-Tensor decomposition (and, in particular, decomposed convolutions) are notoriously hard to train end-to-end~\citep{jaderberg2014speeding,lebedev2015speeding,tai2015convolutional}.
+Tensor decompositions (and, in particular, decomposed convolutions) are notoriously hard to train end-to-end~\cite{jaderberg2014speeding,lebedev2015speeding,tai2015convolutional}.
 As a result, most existing approach rely on first training an uncompressed network, then decomposing the convolutional kernels before replacing the convolution with their efficient rewriting and fine-tuning to recover lost performance.
-However, this approach is not suitable for higher-order convolutions where it might not be practical to train the full ND convolution.

-Instead, we propose to facilitate training by adding non-linearities \(\Psi\) (e.g. bath normalisation combined with RELU), leading to the following expression:
+However, this approach is not suitable for higher-order convolutions where it might not be practical to train the full N-D convolution.
+It is possible to facilitate training from scratch by absorbing the magnitude of the factors into the weight vector $\myvector{\lambda}$.
+We can also add add non-linearities \(\Psi\) (e.g. batch normalisation combined with RELU), leading to the following expression, resulting in an efficient higher-order CP convolution: